Ircon International: Jammu and Kashmir, India

 The project is unique and challenging in the aspect that it passes through the difficult terrain, inaccessible areas and working in the region severely affected by militancy.
 The project posed the challenge by involving high bridges, viaducts and tunnels.
 Ircon was assigned the work by Ministry of Railways on the ground of its capability of executing the work in challenging and difficult areas.
 Ircon completed above project despite adverse climate and conditions.
 At a time of heavy snowfall and rainfall when there was no work going on in the valley Ircon engineers and staff were on the job completing the work in a tight time frame.
 World Famous Tunnel T48 & Sumber station is located in this project.

+IRCON is also involved in construction of 42.5 km of Katra-Banihal stretch with track passing through India's most challenging geological terrain.
+Landslide, flashfloods, debris fallout, cavities, high mass failure is common in the region.